 Missions.
 There is a committed and regular outreach team that reaches out each week.
 BUT over and above this, we are encouraging all church members to participate in a mission’s moment at least once in the year.
 Each person can participate locally, nationally or internationally.
 We both send out mission’s teams alongside Destiny College students, and welcome missions teams from other countries.
 Do you want to bring a team to Scotland?
 Then consider us your partners, we can help make it happen.
 Get in touch!

 Prayer.
 We think prayer is the ‘boiler house’ of the church.
 We pray in different ways at different times.
-Every week we host what we call Powerhours, where a few folks gather to pray for around and hour or so, and then we periodically have days of prayer and fasting where we are all involved together.
+We periodically have days of prayer and fasting where we are all involved together.
 Often times we host what we call Holy Spirit Nights, which is an extended evening of prayer.
 Ivan Squillino is our prayer and intercession team leader (contact Ivan).
 Soon, our new Destiny App will enable all to connect at any time for prayer.
 We have our own dedicated prayer email address, and if you have a need, all you need to do is send in your request to firstname.lastname@example.org.

 Discipleship.
 Jesus told us to go and make disciples.
 This means our direction of travel in life is to become like Him.
 To be a disciple requires great courage and the willingness to continually grow and change.
 It means being in relationship with others, who will both encourage us and challenge us to become all that we can be.
 We take this task seriously and have created clear pathways that can move people positively forwards in life.
 We do this through our small groups, called Growth Groups, through short course teaching programmes that cover many different subjects, and by rolling up our sleeves and getting involved.
 We sometimes say, ‘you don’t have to serve, you get to serve’, we see it as a great privilege to do so.
 And we have dozens of serving teams creating these opportunities, and if there isn’t one that suits you, how about starting one?